vlvovch/Thermal-FIST/docs/quickstart.md

 3. Strange chemical potential can be constrained from the strangeness neutrality condition.
 4. Charm chemical potential can be constrained from the charm neutrality condition.

-**Excluded volume/van der Waals interactions.**
+**Excluded volume/van der Waals/Real Gas interactions.**
-Set the interaction parameters for an excluded volume or a van der Waals HRG model.
+Set the interaction parameters for an excluded volume, van der Waals, or Real Gas HRG model.
 The are two possibilities.

 1. Set parameters manually, by providing the values of the a and b parameters.
 Interpreting these input parameters as those of protons, it is possible to assign the same parameters to all other particles, or impose a mass-proportional (bag model) or baryon conent proportional scaling of parameters.
-For Crossterms EV or QvdW models it is also possible to switch off interactions for various hadron pairs such as meson-meson, meson-baryon baryon-baryon, and baryon-antibaryon.
+For Crossterms EV, QvdW, or Real Gas models it is also possible to switch off interactions for various hadron pairs such as meson-meson, meson-baryon baryon-baryon, and baryon-antibaryon.
 2. The interaction parameters can be read from an external file.
    * For *Diagonal EV* model the external file should contain a list of rows (one for each species) with two columns: 1 - PDGID, 2 - v_i.
    * For *Crossterms EV*, one row for each pair of species, three columns: 1 - PDGID1, 2 - PDGID2, 3 - b_ij.
    * For *QvdW-HRG*, one row for each pair of species, four columns: 1 - PDGID1, 2 - PDGID2, 3 - b_ij, 4 - a_ij.
+   * For *Real Gas HRG*, the format is similar to QvdW-HRG but with additional options for specifying the excluded volume model (e.g., Carnahan-Starling) and mean field model.
    * If some species/pair of species is not found in the input file, then the parameters are assumed to be zero for those.
 A number of sample input files is provided in the `$(ThermalFIST)/input/list/interaction` folder.

+**PCE/Saha/Other...** Additional model configurations:
+1. **Resonances** - choice of Breit-Wigner shape and branching ratios normalization.
+2. **Partial Chemical Equilibrium (PCE)** - whether to apply partial chemical equilibrium for modeling the hadronic phase after chemical freeze-out.
+If enabled, the hadronic phase is modeled with partial chemical equilibrium and the final yields are computed at temperature $T_{\rm{kin}}$.
+Additional options include freezeing the yields of long-lived resonances based on width cut-off, Saha equation for light nuclei, and nucleon annihilation (B + B̄ ↔ nπ).
+3. **Magnetic Field** - Non-zero external magnetic field of given strength $eB$ and the number of Landau levels to be used in the calculation.
+4. **Effective Mass Model for Pions** - includes repulsive interactions and Bose-Einstein condensation effects for pions.

 The button *Calculate* invokes a calculation of all the hadron yields, equation of state properties, and, optionally, fluctuations, for the specified values of thermal parameters.

 The button *Equation of state...* shows the equation of state properties corresponding to a given calculation, as well as some extra quantities, such as the second-order fluctuations incuding contributions from probabilistic decays.

+**Use densities** checkbox allows calculations at fixed conserved charge densities instead of fixed chemical potentials.

 Double-clicking on a particle in the list will open a window with additional useful information about the particle, including, e.g., all the feeddown contributions from different resonance decays.